EchoAppsTeam/js-sdk/docs/guides/how_to_work_with_labels/README.md

 		"allComments": "All Comments"
 	};

-Echo.Control which is the basic class for all controls and applications and Echo.Plugin for the plugins will do the backstage work to push the defined language variables into global storage default section.
+Echo.App which is the basic class for all applications and Echo.Plugin for the plugins will do the backstage work to push the defined language variables into global storage default section.